School open for Reception, Year 1 & Year 6 on Wednesday 3rd June

 If it is out of school hours, please contact the Multi Agency Referral Agency on 0300 1231 116; E-mail: firstname.lastname@example.org

-The Government have now issued the list of Critical Workers who are eligible to continue to send their children to school during the period of COVID-19 related school closures – listed below.
+We will also continue to provide for children of Key Workers (Educare).
+Key Workers who are eligible to continue to send their children to school are listed below.

 If you fall into all of these categories: